-Community and support
+Welfare and support

 Postgraduates often have less time than undergraduates to find out about the University as a whole and the city in which they are studying.
-The supportive college settingprovides a unique community where you can make friends easily, with opportunities to socialise.
-Every college has a diverse mix of students & staff from different academic disciplines, backgrounds, nationalities & cultures creating an inclusive, welcoming environment for everyone.
+The supportive college setting provides a unique community where you can make friends easily, with opportunities to socialise.
+Every college has a diverse mix of students and staff from different academic disciplines, backgrounds, nationalities and cultures creating an inclusive, welcoming environment for everyone.

 Each college has dedicated staff and a comprehensive support system of tutors / mentors and welfare officers designed to enable you to make the most of your time as a student, support you through difficult times and provide advice on a range of issues students sometimes find themselves facing.

-Each college has a Head of College, usually called the Principal or Master, who is also a senior academic within the University.
+Usually called the Principal or Master, each college head is also a senior academic within the University.
 As Head of the college, they have overall responsibility for all aspects of the college management, as well as leading the college community.

 Each college has its own student welfare officers, elected by the student body.
 Their role is to provide advice on basic welfare issues, refer you to the right sources of support, and raise awareness of welfare issues.

 As well as the support services within your college, there are a number of University Student Support Services to help with specific issues.